cirbuk/jslib-scaffolding/README.md

 Once all the above steps have been completed and the library is ready, commit to github.

-* The tests will be run in CircleCI
+* The tests will be run in CircleCI for every branch and tag
+* Publish to npm will happen whenever a commit is tagged with `v${versionNumber}`.

+> Before tagging a commit for publish, make sure that the correct version number is updated in `package.json`